metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 ..

-- User be able to zoom and pan in a WMS with the product overlayed some map to easy relate the data to a location.
+- User is able to zoom and pan in a WMS with the product overlayed some map to easy relate the data to a location.
-- User be able to load the downloaded data into the desired visualisation tool
+- User is able to load the downloaded data into the desired visualisation tool

 Normal Flow
 ===========